artyom-beilis/skyhopper/README.md

 2. Put your phone to "Flight/Airplane" mode, make sure WiFi is closed
 3. Tap on application icon and make sure it works as is.

+You can usually update the installed version of AstroHopper by refereshing the page.
+If this does not work for your browser, uninstall it and install from the scratch.

 ## Troubleshooting

 -   _The sky in application look different from what I expect?_